-Japanese Encephalitis is a viral infection affecting the brain, which occurs in rural tropical areas, primarily during the rainy season (May-October), and is passed by mosquitoes mainly during the evening hours.
-Significant risk exists in the Terai and rural areas of the Kathmandu valley.
+Japanese Encephalitis is a viral infection affecting the brain, which occurs in rural agricultural areas in Bali.
+Transmission occurs throughout the year, and is passed by mosquitoes mainly during the evening hours.
+Japanese Encephalitis is recommended for long-term stays in Bali.
 A vaccine, which is helpful in prevention, is currently licensed in the United States.
-Vaccinations should be considered if during the rainy season you are planning to do your independent study project (ISP) in a rural area, or if you plan to travel to a rural or agricultural area for a significant time before or after the program.
-In addition all travelers should follow personal protective measures to avoid mosquito bites (see under malaria section).
+In addition all travelers should follow personal protective measures to avoid mosquito bites (see under dengue section).

-Rickettsial Infections: Typhus
+Rickettsial Infections: Typhus (scub, murine)